 I lost my mother to cancer when I was just 13.
 Experts at the time said that it would have a psychological impact on me, and friends and family later told me that it did.

 I still don’t truly understand how it affected me and I believe the answers have been locked in a box in my mind with a key I cannot (or choose not to) find.
 Maybe there is nothing in that box, or maybe I’m just not ready to open it.
 Whatever the case may be, I’ve never really spent any time digging into the emotional impact of her death, and couldn’t tell you how the various intricacies of my psychology would differ today if she is still here today.

 Having said this, there was one dramatic change that I did pick up on: I become fearlessly independent and driven.

-pursuit of happiness, my understanding of the pursuit of happiness, My understanding of pursuit of happiness, The Pursuit Of Happyness, my pursuit of happiness, why my mother brings me happiness, the Pursuit of happiness, pursue happiness, our pursuit of happiness, what is your pursuit of happiness
+pursuit of happiness, my understanding of the pursuit of happiness, The Pursuit Of Happyness, My understanding of pursuit of happiness, my pursuit of happiness, why my mother brings me happiness, the Pursuit of happiness, pursue happiness, pursuit, Material Pursuit and Happiness